 The post-PC era

 Mobile devices have quickly imposed a new communications model on the planet, which will hasten the post-PC era.
 Mobile devices are in fashion, and bring users a social reward: to be recognized, you must own one.
 They have triggered a significant movement in the world of work : your mobile device is effectively your knowledge-workbench or your office.
-These devices are en route to using 4G communications technology, which will provide the bridge to Internet 3 (chapter 3, no 16).
+These devices are en route to using 4G (and now 5G) communications technology, which will provide the bridge to Internet 3 (chapter 3, no 16).
 The mobile device is ushering in a society where fame can be created on YouTube or be measured in Like clicks on Facebook :